Abandoned & Little-Known Airfields:

 as it was no longer depicted on the June 1952 Nashville Sectional Chart.

-A 2/21/52 USGS aerial photo appeared to show Howell Field as having been closed, with rows of several dozen trailers or other objects stored on the field near the hangar,
+A 2/21/52 USGS aerial photo showed Howell Field after its closure, with rows of several dozen trailers or other objects stored on the field near the hangar, and no sign of any aviation use.

 The 1958 USGS topo map depicted Howell Field as having a single unpaved northwest/southeast runway,